Atlassian Intelligence transform content tone: A complete guide

 To give you the full picture, here are a couple of other things Atlassian Intelligence can handle:

-• Content generation: You can ask it to brainstorm some ideas, turn a messy block of text into a clean table, or draft a user story from a simple prompt.
+• Content generation: You can ask it to brainstorm some ideas, turn a block of text into a table, or draft a user story from a simple prompt.

-• Improving writing: It's not just about tone.
-It can also act as a proofreader, fixing spelling and grammar mistakes or simplifying sentences that are a bit too convoluted.
+• Improving writing: It can also act as a proofreader, fixing spelling and grammar mistakes or simplifying sentences to improve readability.

-eesel AI: A flexible alternative for unifying your knowledge
+eesel AI: A complementary tool to unify your knowledge

-The single biggest difference with eesel AI is that it connects to and learns from all the places your team already works.
-It has over 100 integrations, including the big ones like Google Docs, Notion, and Slack, in addition to Confluence.
-It also plugs directly into help desks like Zendesk and Intercom.
+The primary role of eesel AI is that it connects to and learns from all the places your team works.
+It has over 100 integrations, including Google Docs, Notion, and Slack, in addition to Confluence.
+It also plugs into help desks like Zendesk and Intercom.

 Get started in minutes, with full control

-Unlike the slow, enterprise-focused rollout of Atlassian's AI, eesel AI is completely self-serve.
-You can sign up, connect your help desk and a few knowledge sources, and have a functional AI assistant ready to go in just a few minutes, without ever having to sit through a sales demo.
+eesel AI is a self-serve option that integrates quickly.
+You can sign up, connect your knowledge sources, and have an AI assistant ready to support your Jira workflow in just a few minutes.

-One feature that really sets it apart is its powerful simulation mode.
-This is a huge confidence-builder.
-Before the AI ever touches a live customer conversation, you can run it against thousands of your past support tickets.
-It shows you exactly how it would have responded, gives you a clear accuracy score, and even helps you forecast the potential return on investment.
+One feature that complements the Atlassian suite is the simulation mode.
+Before the AI handles live conversations, you can run it against past support tickets to see exactly how it would have responded.
+This provides a clear accuracy score and helps you deploy AI with confidence.

 You also get a customizable workflow engine.
-This gives you fine-grained control to set up rules for how the AI operates.
-You can tell it which types of tickets to handle, what actions it's allowed to take (like adding a tag or escalating to a specific team), and when it should immediately hand things over to a human.
-This lets you roll out AI gradually and safely, which just isn't an option with more basic, built-in tools.
+This gives you control to set up rules for how the AI operates alongside your team.
+You can define which types of tickets to handle and when it should escalate to a human, allowing for a gradual and safe rollout that makes your Jira setup even more powerful.

-To even get your hands on Atlassian Intelligence, you have to be on a Jira or Confluence Cloud Premium or Enterprise plan.
+To access Atlassian Intelligence, you can choose a Jira or Confluence Cloud Premium or Enterprise plan.
 The Premium plan for Jira is around $16 per user per month, and Confluence Premium is about $10.50 per user per month.
-For a small team of 20, you could be looking at an extra $300+ per month just to unlock the AI features, and that cost grows with every person you hire.
+These plans provide a comprehensive suite of enterprise-grade features, with Atlassian Intelligence included as a core benefit to drive team efficiency.

 eesel AI pricing